Skip to main content

 Does Kentucky Medicaid cover dental care for seniors?

 Yes, if the senior is enrolled and the service is covered.
-Kentucky Medicaid adult dental coverage can include exams, emergency visits, X-rays, fillings, extractions, dentures, and other approved services.
-Always check your plan before treatment starts.
+Kentucky Medicaid adult dental coverage can include exams, emergency visits, X-rays, fillings, extractions, dentures, implants, and other approved services.
+Some care may need prior authorization.

-Can I get a real dental grant paid to me?
+Can Kentucky seniors get dental care paid directly to them?

 What is the best first step if I have no dental insurance?

-Apply for Medicaid if you may qualify, then call a nearby health center and ask about a sliding-fee dental visit.
-Also call 211 for local clinic referrals.
+Apply for Medicaid if you may qualify.
+At the same time, call a nearby health center and ask if it offers dental care and sliding-fee visits.
+You can also call 211 for local dental referrals.

 Does Dental Lifeline Network help in every Kentucky county?

-No. The Kentucky DDS page lists open counties.
+No. The Kentucky DDS page lists which counties are open.
 Check the county list before you apply.
-DDS is also not emergency care.
+DDS is also not emergency care, and waitlists can be long.

 Does Original Medicare cover dentures or cleanings?